andre-mare/andre-mare.github.io/personal-development/communication-skills/_posts/2024-01-01-the-coin-feedback-model.md

 1. Describe the Context
    Set the stage for your feedback by describing the specific situation that prompted it.
 Provide precise details to ensure the recipient understands the context.

-> Example: “During yesterday’s team meeting, I noticed something I want to discuss with you.”
+During yesterday’s team meeting, I noticed something I want to discuss with you.
+{:.note title="Example"}

 2. Describe the Observation
    Next, focus on the actions or behaviours you observed.
 Stick to what you saw or heard, avoiding assumptions or interpretations.